 With that in mind, let's dig into the best GED prep books you can buy!

 Best Overall GED Book: GED Test Prep Plus 2021: 2 Practice Tests + Proven Strategies by Kaplan

 Best For: People who want a top-of-the-line guide that focuses on teaching concepts

 Kaplan has been in the test prep business since 1938, so they know how to help students succeed on tests like the GRE.
-What we love about this book—and why it gets top marks from us!—is the way it breaks down and teaches concepts.
-(It was also named “a top selling GED Book: 2019,” so you don’t have to take our word for it.)
+What we love about this book—and why it gets top marks from us!—is the way it breaks down and teaches hard concepts.
+(It was also named "a top selling GED Book for 2021," so you don't have to take our word for it.)

 The book addresses the major topics you'll need to know about, then breaks that topic into manageable, easy-to-digest lesson modules.
 For example, instead of grouping "Earth and Space Science" into one big unit, it's broken down into five subtopics with practice problems: "Structure of the Earth," "Earth's Resources," "Weather and Climate," "Earth in the Solar System," and "The Expanding Universe."
 That way, you can easily work on tough concepts without wasting time on things you already know.
 (More on targeted studying practices later!)